Thebuilderekes/Thebuilderekes/README.md

 # Hi, I'm Ekeopre Beredugo
 ## I'm a Frontend web developer who is passionate about creating high quality accessible websites.
-I enjoy sharing perspective on my journey into web development and also productivity tips for people learning to code.
+I enjoy sharing my perspectives  on [Twitter](https://twitter.com/iamthebuilder__). about my journey into web development and also productivity tips for anyone learning to code

 ### WHAT I DO WHEN I'M NOT CODING